 ProMix Soil: High-Quality Potting Soil for Organic Gardeners

 The ProMix line clearly lists ingredients for all ProMix soil on product packaging and on their website.
-A detailed ingredient list helps prevent accidentally contaminating your organic garden with chemical fertilizer.
+A detailed ingredient list helps prevent accidentally contaminating your organic garden with synthesized chemical fertilizer…which is actually quite a common organic gardening mistake.

 For any gardening supplies, I always look for potting soil that is safe for organic gardening, with high quality ingredients and no manufactured chemicals or contaminants.
 The OMRI-Listed logo is a good thing to look for when shopping.
 You can also look up any product on the OMRI website to see if it is listed as approved for organic use.
 Approved products are issued a certificate.
 Generic products can also be looked up (not just brand name products).